What should I wear?

 Who may drive carts?

 Golf carts may be operated by anyone 16 years of age and older, providing that person has a valid driver’s license.
-Carts should always be driven on the cart paths, unless the ninety degree rule is in effect.
+Carts should always be driven on the cart paths, unless the 90-degree rule is in effect.

 Do I need a tee time?

-Tee times are recommended and may be obtained by calling the golf shop up to two days in advance.
+Tee times are recommended and may be obtained by calling the Pro Shop.
 Players who do not schedule tee times will be assigned available tee times that have not been reserved.

 Should I check in before play?

-Yes, you should register with the golf shop prior to using the facilities.
+Yes, you must register with the Pro Shop prior to using the facilities.

 The following policies have been established so that everyone can equally enjoy their golfing experience at Berry Creek.
-Please take a few moments to re-acquaint yourself with our cart policies, dress code and keep the attached pace of play sheet to help monitor your own group.
-Please remember these policies will be enforced by our course marshal’s and starters at your request and for everyone’s benefit.
+Please take a few moments to re-acquaint yourself with our cart policies and dress code.
+Keep the attached pace of play sheet to help monitor your own group.
+Please remember these policies will be enforced by our course marshal’s and starters at your request, and for everyone’s benefit.

 Berry Creek has a 90-degree rule for all carts.
 After you have hit your shot, please return your cart to the cart path and then drive at a 90-degree angle to your next shot.
 Please do not drive your cart directly down the fairway.